QuantumRaC/Cybersec-Archive/notes/network_notes.md

   - *Web server* - listens on **port 80**, serves web pages
     - `GET / HTTP/1.1` gets the host
     - `GET /web.html` gets the page

+- **SSH (Secure Shell)**
+  - a cryptographic network protocol for secure communication between edvices
+  - encrypts data using crypto algorithms (e.g. [AES](#aes-advanced-encryption-system)) when sent over a network (e.g. Internet)
+  - often used when logging in remotely to a computer or server
+  - some benefits:
+    > secure authentication - supports public key & two-factor auth
+    > confidentiality - OpenSSH provides end-to-end encryption & notifies you of new server keys to protect man-in-the-middle attacks
+    > integrity - cryptography protects integrity of traffic
+    > tunneling - creates a VPN-like connection to route other protocols through SSH
+    > X11 forwarding - allows unix-like gui application over the network
+  - for `ssh` command usage see [`ssh`](linux_notes.md#networks)

 #### Network Services